 City agencies are working together to develop a coordinated Recovery Strategies work program to provide immediate and on-going measures that will help the City promote housing access, job creation, walkable neighborhoods, and address impacts of systemic racism.

-A presentation will be given to the Planning Commission on January 14, 2021 – details here.
+A presentation will be given to the Planning Commission on Neighborhood Business Recovery on March 11, 2021 – details here.

 The Planning Department, the Mayor’s Office of Housing and Community Development (MOHCD), and the Office of Economic and Workforce Development (OEWD) are working together to develop a coordinated recovery work program to monitor and analyze changing conditions, coordinate efforts with other agencies and departments, and provide immediate and on-going measures that will help the City adapt in the following program areas: